 According to COM this is mainly the CoE Convention No 108.
 DE proposed that the list of checks in Article 42(2) should include a new component consisting of the participation of third States or international organisations in international data-protection systems (e.g. APEC and ECOWAS).
 It also suggested referring to 'ways of ensuring consistent interpretation and application of the data-protection provisions under Articles 55 et seq'.
+IE, supported by PT, PL,AT, NL and EE suggested to set out an explicit mention of this Convention in a recital.

-- 3. The Commission, after assessing the adequacy of the level of protection, may decide that a third country, or a territory or a processing sector within that third country, or an international organisation ensures an adequate level of protection within the meaning of paragraph 2. (...).
-The implementing act shall specify its territorial and sectoral application and, where applicable, identify the supervisory authority mentioned in point (b) of paragraph 2.
-The implementing act shall be adopted in accordance with the examination procedure referred to in Article 87(2). - 3a.
-Decisions adopted by the Commission on the basis of Article 25(6) (...) of Directive 95/46/EC shall remain in force until amended, replaced or repealed by the Commission in accordance with the examination procedure referred to in Article 87(2) Article 87(2). - 4. (...)
+- 2a.
+The European Data Protection Board shall give the Commission an opinion36 for the assessment of the adequacy of the level of protection in a third country or international organization, including for the assessment whether a third country or the territory or the international organization or the specified sector does not longer ensures an adequate level of protection. - 3.
+The Commission, after assessing the adequacy37 of the level of protection, may decide that a third country, or a territory or a specified sector within that third country, or an international organisation ensures an adequate level of protection within the meaning of paragraph 2.

+(...)38.
+The implementing act shall specify its territorial and sectoral application and, where applicable39, identify the (independent) supervisory authority(ies) mentioned in point (b) of paragraph 2.
+The implementing act shall be adopted in accordance with the examination procedure40 referred to in Article 87(2)41.

+CZ wanted to see stronger language on the COM obligation to request an opinion from the EDPB.